Best time to visit Mexico

 We've put together an average temperature and rainfall chart to help give you a rough idea of what to expect from the weather in Mexico in any given month.

-We've looked at five of the country's most popular areas – each very different – to help you get an overall picture: the capital Mexico City, in the centre; Acapulco on the southwest coast; Mérida on the Yucatan Peninsula; Oaxaca in the south and Tijuana in the north.
+We've looked at five of the country's most popular areas – each very different – to help you get an overall picture: the capital Mexico City, in the center; Acapulco on the southwest coast; Mérida on the Yucatan Peninsula; Oaxaca in the south and Tijuana in the north.

 Sunrise over rural mountain town in Oaxaca Mexico © OverlandTheAmericas/Shutterstock